 Al Muntaha at The Burj Al Arab

-The Friday Brunch has become synonymous with the ex-pat lifestyle in Dubai in the last few years.
-Endless platters of seafood, meat, salads and deserts are offered at restaurants across the Emirate but, for really exclusive dining you can't beat the famous Burj Al Arab Hotel.
-On Friday 10.00 to 14.30, (Please be informed that the buffet is open until 16:00 hrs) guests can dine two hundred metres above sea level in the Al Muntaha restaurant whilst taking in the stunning view of the coastline.
+The Friday Brunch has become synonymous with the expat lifestyle in Dubai in the last few years.
+Endless platters of seafood, meat, salads and deserts are offered at restaurants across the Emirate but, for really exclusive dining, foodies can't beat the famous Burj Al Arab Hotel.
+On Friday 10.00 to 14.30, guests can dine two hundred metres above sea level in the Al Muntaha restaurant whilst taking in the stunning view of the coastline.
 With spectacular views over the new Palm Islands and a plethora of mouth-watering dishes 'Brunch at the Burj' is fast becoming the most sought after venue.
-The dress code in the restaurant is Smart casual.
+The dress code in the restaurant is smart casual.
 Gentlemen are requested to wear a shirt with collar, long trousers or smart jeans and closed shoes (no trainers).
 UAE national dress is welcomed.
 Guests are advised to book well in advance.

 Address: Burj Al Arab, Beach Road, Dubai